Don-Haagen/Don-Haagen.github.io/_posts/2020-07-10-one-to-ones.md

 **Should always be at the end of each 1-1**
 * Is there anything that I can help you with or do you need anything from me?
 * What can I hold you accountable for next time we talk?
    - Bring at least 1 topic for the next 1-1.
 This is to get the employee into the habit of bringing topics to the 1-1's.
-This should be things that they want to discuss with you.
+These should be things that they want to discuss with you.
 * What can I be accountable to you for the next time we talk?